nodejs/node/doc/api/deprecations.md

 Type: Documentation-only

 The internal `path._makeLong()` was not intended for public use.
 However, userland modules have found it useful.
-The internal API has been deprecated and replaced with an identical, public `path.toNamespacedPath()` method.
+The internal API is deprecated and replaced with an identical, public `path.toNamespacedPath()` method.

 <a id="DEP0081"></a>